-Grants are funds awarded to students and do not require repayment.
-Federal Grants and State Grants are awarded based on the student's submission of the FAFSA and the Expected Family Contribution (EFC).
+Grants are funds that are awarded to students that do not require repayment if enrollment is maintained.
+Federal, State, and IUPUI grant eligibility is based on the student's submission of the FAFSA and the resulting Expected Family Contribution (EFC).

 Federal Supplemental Educational Opportunity Grant

-Awarded to undergraduate students with exceptional financial need.
-By federal regulations, priority is given to students who receive Federal Pell Grant.
-Awards vary per academic year based on funding levels.
+The Federal SEOG is awarded to undergraduate students with exceptional financial need based on the Expected Family Contribution (EFC).
+By federal regulations, priority is given to students who receive the Federal Pell Grant.
+Funding is limited so awards vary per academic year based on availability of funds.

-State grants are estimated by IUPUI based on the student's registered hours.
-The final determination of the student's eligibility and award amount is not made by IUPUI; rather, it is determined by Indiana Commission for Higher Education, Division of Student Financial Aid (SFA).
+State grants are estimated by IUPUI based on the student's FAFSA information, academic achievement, and expected enrollment level.
+The final determination of the student's eligibility and award amount is made by the Indiana Commission for Higher Education (ICHE), Division of Student Financial Aid (SFA).